-- 2.2.1.We believe that our academy should provide a child-centred, caring, positive, safe and stimulating environment that promotes the emotional, social, physical and moral development of the individual child. - 2.2.2.We recognise the importance of providing an environment within our academy that will help children feel safe and respected. - 2.2.3.We recognise the importance of enabling children to talk openly about anything that worries them and to feel confident that they will be listened to, kept safe and never be made to feel that they are creating a problem for reporting abuse, sexual violence or sexual harassment. - 2.2.4.We recognise that children may not feel ready or know how to tell someone they are being abused, exploited or neglected and may not recognise their experiences as harmful. - 2.2.5.We recognise that children with additional needs or vulnerabilities including disability and/or sexual orientation or language barriers may require additional support to enable them to tell someone they are being abused. - 2.2.6.We ensure that children are taught about safeguarding, including online safety, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum in line with the DfE's 'Teaching online safety in school (June 2019) and UKCIS 'Education for a connected world' June 2020 - 2.2.7.We will work with parents to build an understanding of the academy's responsibilities to ensure the welfare of all children, including the need for referrals to other agencies in some situations. - 2.2.8.
-Safeguarding arrangements in our academy are underpinned by two key principles: - safeguarding is everyone's responsibility: all staff, governors and volunteers should play their full part in keeping children safe; and maintain and attitude of 'it could happen here' and - a child-centered and coordinated approach: a clear understanding of the needs and views of children.
+- 2.3.1. provides a child-centered, caring, positive, safe, and stimulating environment that promotes the emotional, social, physical, and moral development of the individual child. - 2.3.2. provides an environment which helps children feel safe and respected. - 2.3.3. enables children to talk openly about anything that worries them and to feel confident that they will be listened to, kept safe and never be made to feel that they are creating a problem for reporting abuse, particularly sexual violence, or sexual harassment. - 2.3.4. recognises that children may not feel ready or know how to tell someone they are being abused, exploited, or neglected and may not recognise their experiences as harmful. - 2.3.5. recognises that children with additional needs or vulnerabilities including disability and/or sexual orientation or language barriers may require additional support to enable them to tell someone they are being abused. - 2.3.6. ensures that children are taught about safeguarding, including online safety, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum in line with the DfE's 'Teaching online safety in school (June 2019) and UKCIS 'Education for a connected world' (June 2020).

-2.3.
+- 2.3.7. works with parents to build an understanding of the academy's responsibilities to ensure the welfare of all children, including the need for referrals to other agencies in some situations, is understood. - 2.3.8. works constructively with safeguarding partners and agencies to ensure children receive the support they need, professionally challenging decisions where required and appropriate.

+2.4.
 Scope

-- 2.3.1.In line with the law, this policy defines a child as anyone under the age of 18 years or any child on roll at this academy. - 2.3.2.
-This policy applies to all members of staff in our academy, including all permanent, temporary and support staff, supply staff, governors, volunteers, contractors and external service or activity providers.
+- 2.4.1.
+In line with the law, this policy defines a child as anyone under the age of 18 years or any child on roll at this academy. - 2.4.2.
+This policy applies to all members of Ormiston Academies Trust and staff in our academy, including all permanent, temporary and support staff, supply staff, governors, volunteers, contractors and external service or activity providers.